vshaxe/hxcpp-debugger/README.md

 ## Usage

-To debug a HXCPP application, it needs to be compiled with the `hxcpp-debug-server` library.
-First, install the library by running `haxelib install hxcpp-debug-server` or running the "HXCPP: Setup Debugging" command.
+To debug a HXCPP application, it needs to be compiled with the `hxcpp-debug-server` library and in debug mode.
+First, run the "HXCPP: Setup" command from the command palette (<kbd>F1</kbd>) to install the library.

 Then the library needs to be included in your project: